Anti-folk

 Anti-folk (sometimes spelled antifolk) is a genre of folk music that emerged in the 1980s in New York City.
-It was founded by the musician, author, and comedian Lach, as a reaction to the commercialization of folk music.
+It was founded by singer-songwriter Lach, as a response to the prevailing folk music scene.
 It is characterized by its amateur sound, DIY ethos, and often humorous, rebellious, or satirical lyrics.
 Antifolk music was made to diverge from, and sometimes mock, the perceived seriousness of the era's mainstream music scene, while often still being protest music aimed at social change.
 The latter element especially overlaps with folk punk.

 History

 In the United States

-Antifolk was introduced by artists who were unable to obtain gigs at established folk venues in Greenwich Village such as Folk City and The Speakeasy.
-In the mid-1980s, singer-songwriter Lach started The Fort, an after-hours club on NYC's Rivington Street on the Lower East Side.
+Antifolk began as Lach's response to being barred from Greenwich Village folk clubs such as Folk City and The Speakeasy because his music crossed folk with punk.
+In the early 1980s, singer-songwriter Lach started The Fort, an after-hours club on NYC's Rivington Street on the Lower East Side.
 The Fort's opening coincided with the New York Folk Festival.
 Because of this, Lach dubbed his event the New York Antifolk Festival.
-Other early proponents of the movement included the Washington Squares, Cindy Lee Berryhill, Brenda Kahn, Paleface, Beck, Hamell on Trial, Michelle Shocked, Zane Campbell, John S. Hall, Roger Manning, Kirk Kelly, and Block.
+Other early proponents of the movement included the Washington Squares, Cindy Lee Berryhill, Brenda Kahn, Paleface, Beck, Hamell on Trial, Michelle Shocked, Zane Campbell, John S. Hall, Roger Manning, Kirk Kelly.

 The original Fort was shut down in 1985 by the police, and because of this the club moved locations several times, including East Village bars Sophie's and Chameleon, before settling in the back room of the SideWalk Cafe starting in 1993.
 The New York Antifolk Festival was held annually at the SideWalk Cafe until its closure in 2019 (long outlasting the original Folk Festival).
 Events have also taken place in the band shells in Tompkins Square Park and Central Park.
 While living in San Francisco in the early 1990s, Lach helped establish a West Coast anti-folk movement at the Sacred Grounds Coffee House.

 Other artists to have achieved a notable level of success who have been considered anti-folk include Jeffrey Lewis, Regina Spektor and the Moldy Peaches.